 Welcome to the new school year and to the [TEACHER’S NAME] Class!

 I'm NAME, one of your Room Parents along with NAME, and we are looking forward to working with you this year so TEACHER’S NAME and our kids have the best possible year.
-During the school year, there will be opportunities to help out with class activities.
-As Room Parents, we will work hard to give everyone an opportunity to help out whenever and however possible.
+During the school year, there will be opportunities to volunteer with class activities and/or field trips.
+As Room Parents, we will work hard to give everyone an opportunity to volunteer whenever and however possible.
 We are excited to get started and are happy to answer any questions that you may have as it relates to our class activities or the H.S.A.

 Here are some important details and dates: